A Hamilton-Jacobi point of view on mean-field Gibbs-non-Gibbs transitions: Preliminaries and theoretical main results

 In addition, we use the following definitions of Cannarsa and Sinestrari \cite{CaSi04}.
 Let $d\in\N$ and $A\subseteq \R^d$ be open.
 Let $v : A \rightarrow \R$. \begin{description} \item[Superdifferential] \cite[Definition 3.1.1]{CaSi04} The \textit{superdifferential} of $v$ at $x \in A$ is defined as $D^+ v (x) := \{ p \in \R^d : \limsup_{y\rightarrow x} \frac{v(y) -v(x) - \ip{p}{y-x}}{|y-x|} \le 0\}$.
 Similarly, we define a \textit{subgradient} $D^- v(x)$.
 If $v$ is differentiable at $x \in A$, we write $Dv(x)$ for the derivative of $v$ at $x$.
 Note that in that case $D^+ v(x) = D^- v(x) = \{Dv(x)\}$. \item[Reachable gradient] \cite[Definition 3.1.10]{CaSi04} Let $v$ be locally Lipschitz.
 A $p\in \R^d$ is called a \emph{reachable gradient} of $v$ at $x$ if there exists a sequence $(x_k)_{k\in\N}$ in $A\setminus\{x\}$ such that $v$ is differentiable at $x_k$ for all $k$ and $x_k \rightarrow x$, $Dv(x_k) \rightarrow p$.
 We write $D^* v(x)$ for the set of all reachable gradients of $v$ at $x$. \item[Viscosity solutions] \cite[Definition 5.2.1]{CaSi04} Let $F \in C(A \times \bR \times \bR^d)$.
 Consider the equation

 $v \in C(A)$ is called a \textit{viscosity subsolution} to \eqref{eqn:abstract_diff_equation} if for all $x \in B$, we have

-$u \in C(A)$ is called a \textit{viscosity supersolution} to \eqref{eqn:abstract_diff_equation} if for all $x \in B$, we have
+$v \in C(A)$ is called a \textit{viscosity supersolution} to \eqref{eqn:abstract_diff_equation} if for all $x \in B$, we have

 $v$ is called a \textit{viscosity solution} to \eqref{eqn:abstract_diff_equation} it it is both a sub- and a supersolution. \item[ Local semi-concavity] \cite[Definition 1.1.1 and Proposition 1.1.3]{CaSi04} Let $B$ be a subset of $\bR^d$.
 Let $K \subseteq B$ be compact.
-We say that $v$ is \textit{semi-concave} on $K$ if there is some $C \in \bR$ such that
+We say that $v$ is \textit{semi-concave} on $K$ if there is some $C \ge 0$ such that

 for all $x,y \in K$ such that the line from $x$ to $y$ is contained in $K$ and for all $\lambda \in [0,1]$.
 We call $v$ \textit{locally semi-concave on $B$} if it is semi-concave on each compact set $K \subseteq B$.
-Note, in \cite{CaSi04} these functions are called semi-concave with linear modulus, to distinguish them from a broader class of semi-concave functions.
+Note that in \cite{CaSi04} these functions are called semi-concave with linear modulus, to distinguish them from a broader class of semi-concave functions.
 We do not need this generality here, and therefore will call ``semi-concave functions with linear modulus'' simply ``semi-concave functions''. \end{description}

-\begin{remark} With $\Phi_2 V$ the second difference quotient of $V$ (see \cite[Section 1.2]{vRSc82} for a definition), $\Phi_2$ describes the convexity and concavity of a function in the sense that $V$ is convex if and only if $\Phi_2 V \ge 0$ and $V$ is concave if and only if $\Phi_2 V \le 0$.
+\begin{remark} With $\Phi_2 V$ the second difference quotient of $V$ (see \cite[Section 1.2]{vRSc82} for a definition), $\Phi_2$ describes the convexity and concavity properties of a function in the sense that $V$ is convex if and only if $\Phi_2 V \ge 0$ and $V$ is concave if and only if $\Phi_2 V \le 0$.
 But it also relates to semi-concavity, as one has that if $V$ is continuous, then $V$ is semi-concave with constant $C>0$ if and only if $\Phi_2 V \le C$.
-In \cite{HRZ15} the $\Phi_2 V$ is used to describe the Gibbsiannity of the $\R$-space-model with the dynamic of independent Brownian motions, see also Remark \ref{remark:comparing_with_HRZ15}. \end{remark}
+In \cite{HRZ15} the $\Phi_2 V$ is used to describe the Gibbsianity of the $\R$-space-model with the dynamics of independent Brownian motions, see also Remark \ref{remark:comparing_with_HRZ15}. \end{remark}